-This article is applicable to homeowners that have a mortgage with an escrow account.
+This article is applicable to homeowners who have a mortgage with an escrow account.
 Every year mortgage servicers do an escrow analysis on existing escrow accounts.
 Below, we explain how the escrow analysis works, what the results mean, and how the results affect your monthly repayments.

 The escrow analysis will determine if there is a surplus or shortage in the account.
 The mortgage servicer will then adjust the monthly payment accordingly.

-A mortgage servicer will typically offer two options to the homeowner if the escrow analysis determines there is an escrow shortage.
-It’s the homeowner’s decision whether to write a check to cover the shortage or pay the shortage over a twelve-month period.
+If the escrow analysis shows there are not enough funds available, the servicer normally gives a homeowner two options.
+They can either write a check to cover the shortage or pay the shortage over a twelve-month period.

 A homeowner can write a check to the servicer to cover the immediate escrow shortage.
 Subsequently, the mortgage servicer will increase the monthly payment based on the currently estimated taxes and insurance amounts.

-Option 2: add the shortage to the monthly payment
+Option 2: Add the Amount to the Monthly Payments

 Based on their escrow analysis, a homeowner can elect to add the escrow shortage to the future monthly payments.
 This means one twelfth (1/12) of the shortage amount will be added to the next twelve payments.

 Keep in mind that the mortgage servicer will also increase the payment by the recent escrow increase.
-This makes it a double whammy.
-The monthly payment increases due to both the natural increase in escrow amounts, plus the artificial increase due to the 1/12th payment plan.
+The result?
+The monthly payment increases for two reasons:

 Assume a homeowner’s property taxes increased $1,200 per year and caused an escrow shortage of $600.
 The homeowner decided not to write a check for the $600.
 Instead, the homeowner opted to increase the payment by $150 per month.